 - salary and wages

 - commissions

 - bonuses

 - income from part-time or casual work

 - parental leave pay

-- Dad and Partner Pay

-- foreign employment
+- dad-and-partner pay

 - amounts for lost salary or wages paid under

 - an income protection policy

-- a sickness or accident insurance policy, or
+- a sickness or accident insurance policy

-- a workers compensation scheme?
+- a workers compensation scheme

+- foreign employment?
+If you are an Australian Government agency employee (and not a member of a disciplined force), include here income earned from delivering Australian official development assistance.
+For more information, see Exempt foreign employment income at ato.gov.au